-Apple Announces the launch of the Mini DisplayPort in October 2008.
-In 2013, Apple installs this port on all new Macintosh computers : MacBook, MacBook Pro, MacBook Air, iMac, Mac mini, Mac Pro.
+Apple announced the launch of the Mini DisplayPort in October 2008.
+In 2013, Apple installed this port on all new Macintosh computers : MacBook, MacBook Pro, MacBook Air, iMac, Mac mini, Mac Pro.

-The Mini DisplayPort is also installed on mobile PCs from manufacturers such as Alienware (DELL), ASUS, Microsoft, Lenovo, Toshiba, MSI and HP.
+The Mini DisplayPort is also installed on laptops from manufacturers such as Alienware (DELL), ASUS, Microsoft, Lenovo, Toshiba, MSI and HP.

-Unlike its predecessors, Mini-DVI and Micro-DVI, Mini DisplayPort is capable of supporting resolutions up to 2560 × 1600 (WQXGA).
-With an adapter, Mini DisplayPort can connect to the display with a VGA, DVI, or HDMI interface devices.
+Unlike its Mini-DVI and Micro-DVI predecessors, the Mini DisplayPort is capable of supporting resolutions up to 2560-1600 (WQXGA).
+With an adapter, the Mini DisplayPort can connect to display devices with a VGA, DVI, or HDMI interface.

-The Mini DisplayPort connector, invented by Apple, is increasingly used, both in graphics cards (some models AMD and Matrox) in computers (Apple, of course, but also Toshiba).
+The Mini DisplayPort connector, invented by Apple, is increasingly used, both in graphics cards (some AMD and Matrox models) and in computers (Apple, of course, but also Toshiba).

-With the release of the Radeon 5870 EyeFinity and its six Mini DisplayPort connectors (expected March 11), return on this connection.
+With the release of the Radeon 5870 EyeFinity and its six Mini DisplayPort connectors (expected March 11), let's go back to this connection.

 The Mini DisplayPort is a smaller version of the DisplayPort.
-The video features are identical to those of the DisplayPort, but audio functions, however, are not available on all devices.
+The video features are identical to those of DisplayPort, but audio features are not available on all devices.

-There are several ways to connect a screen on a Mini DisplayPort plug : with a native screen, via an adapter (passive) to DisplayPort (and a screen to this standard), through an adapter to DVI (passive or active) or an adapter to VGA.
+There are several ways to plug a screen into a Mini DisplayPort socket : with a native screen, via a (passive) adapter to DisplayPort (and a screen to that standard), through an adapter to DVI (passive or active) or an adapter to VGA.

-There is a screen at Apple, the possibility of using an iMac 27 inches as a screen or a screen of Cinemaview.
+There is a screen at Apple, the ability to use a 27-inch iMac as a screen or a CinemaView screen.

-The simple alternative is to use an adapter to DisplayPort and plug a DisplayPort screen, rare and expensive.
+The other simple solution is to use an adapter to DisplayPort and plug in a rare and expensive DisplayPort display.

-The most common priori solution is to use a VGA or DVI display.
-In the first case,.
+The most common solution is to use a VGA or DVI screen.
+In the first case,